Road to the North Pole: Plot

 On Christmas morning, everybody on Earth wakes up without any presents under their trees.
-They turn on the news, which is broadcasting the same story.
-Brian and Stewie appear on the broadcast and bring the dying Santa out in a wheelchair, explaining that humanity's greed is killing him, and if they don't shorten their demands to one Christmas present a year, they may have to give up Christmas altogether.
-Chastened, everyone agrees and by one year later, Santa has recovered, the workshop is once again a lively, colorful cottage and the elves and reindeer are all rejuvenated.
+All the TV news networks are broadcasting the same story: Brian and Stewie appear on the broadcast and bring the dying Santa out in a wheelchair, explaining that humanity's greed is killing him, and if they do not lessen their demands to one Christmas present a year, they may have to abandon Christmas.
+Chastened, everyone agrees; one year later, Santa has recovered, the workshop is once again a lively, colorful cottage, and the elves and reindeer are rejuvenated.

 Production and development

 "Road to the North Pole" is the sixth episode of the "Road to" episodes of the series which air through various seasons of the show.
-It was directed by Family Guy veteran Greg Colton, this being the first episode he has directed since the eighth season episode "Go Stewie, Go."
+It was directed by Family Guy veteran Greg Colton, this being the first episode he has directed since the eighth-season episode "Go Stewie, Go."
 This is also Colton's third "Road to" episode, the first being "Road to Germany" and the second being "Road to the Multiverse."
 The episode was written by Chris Sheridan and Danny Smith, this being the first Smith wrote since "Partial Terms of Endearment," and his first "Road to" episode.
 It included staff writers Alex Carter, Andrew Goldberg and Elaine Ko.
 It is an hour-long special with three musical numbers.
 Ron MacFarlane, Seth MacFarlane's father, served as the episode's narrator.
 This is also the first "Road to" episode to be composed by Ron Jones.

 Two of the musical numbers, "All I Really Want for Christmas" and "Christmastime is Killing Us" were released as digital downloads on iTunes.
 "Christmastime is Killing Us" was available on December 3, 2010, while "All I Really Want for Christmas" was made available on December 10, 2010.

-In addition to the regular cast, the episode also guest starred actress Drew Barrymore, voice actor H. Jon Benjamin, actor David Boreanaz, actress Karley Scott Collins, actress Carrie Fisher, actor Ron MacFarlane, father of series creator and executive producer Seth MacFarlane, actor Bruce McGill, voice actor Will Ryan, voice actress Tara Strong and actress Nana Visitor.
+In addition to the regular cast, the episode also guest-starred actress Drew Barrymore, voice actor H. Jon Benjamin, actor David Boreanaz, actress Karley Scott Collins, actress Carrie Fisher, actor Ron MacFarlane, father of series creator and executive producer Seth MacFarlane, actor Bruce McGill, voice actor Will Ryan, voice actress Tara Strong and actress Nana Visitor.
 Recurring guest voice actors John G. Brennan, actor Chris Cox, actor Ralph Garman, writer Chris Sheridan, writer Danny Smith, writer Alec Sulkin, actress Jennifer Tilly, writer J. Lee, and writer John Viener also made minor appearances.